 FY2024 NOFO Statement of Work for: The recipient, \\, agrees to undertake the following activities in accordance with its FY2024 application for funding under Initiative and Component for a \\\\\-month project commencing \\\\\ in the geographic area of STATEMENT OF WORK (SOW) ADMINISTRATIVE TASKS Activities Tasks Submitted By Key person(s) Submit assignment memo or other documentation 1.
 Assign staff to assigning staff by 30 days project name and number of hours to be spent on the project.
 Submit draft contract 2.
 Execute for GTR approval. subcontract 30 days Submit copy of signed agreements (if any) agreement.
 Submit copy of organization written Submit evidence of conflict of interest compliance with 24 policy, demonstrating TBD during CFR 125.107 (if 24 CFR 125.107 negotiations program activities compliance including include testing) conflict of interest and other requirements.
-Submit Disclosure changes occur statement of no change.
+Submit Disclosure 4.
+Complete HUD-Statement.
+If no Quarterly when 2880 Disclosure changes occur, submit changes occur Statements statement of no change.